 Story from Lorraine Turner, Director of Human Resources at Lake Tahoe Resort Hotel

 Fallen Leaf Lake is my personal non-groomed area to cross-country ski and snowshoe.
 During the winter, the narrow road into the lake closes so you go for miles with amazing scenery.
 It’s easy to access and is only a short drive away.
 If you’re fit and can make it as far as the start of the lake (about 8 miles round trip) it’s well worth it.
 Parking is limited at the entrance, and make sure to bring water!
 At the intersection of Highways 50 and 89, go 3.1 miles toward Emerald Bay.
 Fallen Leaf Road is on your left.

 Looking for a package that will work for your Tahoe?
-Visit our promotions page!
+Find great lodging deals!